 I chose 25% because of 15% self employment and 10% income.
 Looking at the last two years, 20% actually would have had me more than covered.
-I’m tempted to bring it down to that, but I like having the cushion, just in case.
+As I mentioned above, I’m okay with having that cushion.

 If you want a more precise calculation of what taxes to save, check out Quickbooks Self-Employed.
 It tracks your mileage and expenses, all in a Schedule C format, and has a feature that calculates what to save for taxes.

 Save up to 50% off QuickBooks Self-Employed.
 Track every deduction!
 Buy Now

 A lot of people are going to be in good shape just saving the 15.3% for self employment tax.
 If you have other tax credits and dependents, you might not need even that much.
 If you have a lot of income other than your self employment earnings, maybe 30% is better for you.

 Sending in Quarterly Payments.

 Each quarter, I’ll send in everything I’ve saved.
 It’s that simple.